andrebriggs/bedrock-agents/README.md

 - Custom build agents allow Bedrock infrastructure to become a layering exercise.
 When customers can blend their own CI/CD tooling with Bedrock components then Bedrock blends into the background.
 Any customer who wants to deploy Bedrock as scale (or earnestness) should be using this method.

-- This example places the build agents on ACI but a customer coudl just as easily set this up on AKS.
+- This example places the build agents on ACI but a customer could just as easily set this up on AKS.
 The only additional complexities would be creating a Helm chart, Fabrikate defintion, and dealing with potential secrets.

 ## Customer POV